thinkshout/thinkshout/blog/_posts/2014-10-03-getting-started-with-behat.md

 ^ Feature itself.

-Behat tests are written in the form of scnearios, and they comprise the rest of the feature file.
+Behat tests are written in the form of scenarios, and they comprise the rest of the feature file.

 ```Scenario: Logs in to the site```